fitness, fitness challenge, getting your fitness on track, epping, essex, fit school, running

 But the other thing we notice at this time of year is that the marketing hype regarding fitness and diets can be overwhelming.
 If you know Fit School, you’ll know selling you ‘what you should be’ isn’t our style.
-So in a bid to help you through the January crazies we’re bringing you 12 days of simple Fit Steps.
+So in a bid to help you through the peak, fitness boom crazies we’re bringing you 12 days of simple Fit Steps.
 Think of them as a navigation tool.

 Fit Step 1: Make a choice.
 What do YOU want?

 Be honest with yourself.
 Ignore what others think you should want and think hard about what it is you really want for your health and fitness.
 Just one thing you’d really like to achieve or change this year.
 You could email it you us at firstname.lastname@example.org or you could just write it down in your own little notebook.